How to buy shares in Airbnb (ABNB)

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Wednesday, December 9: Airbnb will price shares of its IPO at US$68 each, the Wall Street Journal reports.
+Wednesday, December 9: Airbnb will price shares of its IPO at $68 each, the Wall Street Journal reports.

-Monday, December 7: Airbnb updates its filing to state a projected share price of US$56 to US$60.
+Monday, December 7: Airbnb updates its filing to state a projected share price of $56 to $60.

 Thursday, December 3: Airbnb expects to price its IPO on Dec.
 9 and start trading Thursday, Dec.
 10, Barron's and the Wall Street Journal report.

-Tuesday, December 1: Airbnb updates its filing to state a projected share price of US$44 to US$50.
+Tuesday, December 1: Airbnb updates its filing to state a projected share price of $44 to $50.

 Monday, November 16: Airbnb's S-1 filing is released to public shareholders, revealing the stock's ticker symbol: ABNB.

 Thursday, November 12: Bloomberg reports that Airbnb may pursue a dual listing on the Nasdaq and the Long-Term Stock Exchange: a new Silicon Valley exchange focused on environmental and social investing.